 Homeowner Associations and Fences

-So you want a fence, and you live in a Homeowners Association.
-Then reality sets in.
+So you decide that want a fence.
+Then three little letters enter your mind: HOA.
 The gears spin and one question will lead to the next.
 Here is why:

 HOAs are inconsistent.
 No two are alike.
-Each of them possesses their own process, guidelines, standards, and personalities.
+Each possesses their own process, guidelines, and standards.
 As a result, there is no uniform answer.
 No magic sentence.
 There are only questions that need to be answered and approvals obtained.

-For most, obtaining an HOA approval will be easy.
-For some, it will be a daunting task.
-A few will find this guide too late.
+For most, obtaining HOA approval will be easy.
+For some, it will be a daunting task, and for some, they will find this guide too late.